dasmlab/tutorial-generator/PROJECT.md

 ---

 ## 📅 Current Status

 > We are currently in **Phase 1: Manifest + Renderer Setup**
+- **GOAL** - Render a basic manifest-driven tutorial in a browser - just static shapes, arroes and a timeline-sequenced movement based on our YAML

 See [README.md](./README.md) for usage instructions.